mihaiprodann/mihaiprodann/README.md

 # Hi there... 👋
-I am Mihai, a computer engineering student at the University Politehnica of Bucharest (UPB) and a passionate learner always seeking new opportunities.
+I am Mihai,
+ˣ computer engineering student at the National University of Science and Technology Politehnica of Bucharest (UNSTPB) ˣ web developer skilled in PHP, mainly Drupal CMS

 # Skills 💻
 * Java
 * PHP
+* HTML, CSS, JavaScript
-* C#
+* SQL
-* MySQL
+* Git

 # About me 🌟
-I am constantly exploring new technologies and finding ways to apply my knowledge and skills to shape the future.
-I am open to collaborate and learn new things.
-My goal is to make a meaningful impact in the tech industry and shape the future.
+I am constantly exploring new technologies and applying my knowledge and skills to shape the future.
+I am open to collaborating and learning new things.

 You can also check my resume [on my github repo](https://github.com/mihaiprodann/mihaiprodann).

-You can find me on Github as mihaiprodann, and also on LinkedIn, where you can see my projects, skills, and experiences.
+You can find me on GitHub as mihaiprodann, and also on [LinkedIn](https://www.linkedin.com/in/mihaiprodann/), where we can connect:)

-Feel free to reach out to me, I am always happy to connect and chat about tech and opportunities! 🤝🚀

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=mihaiprodann&show_icons=true&locale=en&layout=compact" alt="mihaiprodann" /></p>